Raven-Labs/website/content/secure-phones.md

 Prices exclude the flat shipping cost of £15.
 For shipping outside of the UK please [contact us](/contact)

 ## Why we chose the Google Pixel
-Ironically, according to our research the Google Pixel line of phones are the most secure and best phones to de-google.
+According to our research, the Google Pixel line of phones are the most secure and best phones to de-google.
 This is because of the dedicated security chips developed by Google, and Google's decision to let you remove the built in Google software and replace it with custom google-free software if you so choose.

 You may have heard of other privacy-orientated mobile operating systems which can run on non-pixel phones, such as LineageOS and CalyxOS, however these have some serious security shortcomings.
-In LineageOS's case this the weakening of built in protections to allow for wider phone compatibility, and in CalyxOS's case their inclusion of a half-baked unsecure reimplementation of Google's software weakens the overall security of the phone.
+In LineageOS's case this is the weakening of built in protections to allow for wider phone compatibility, and in CalyxOS's case their inclusion of a half-baked unsecure reimplementation of Google's software weakens the overall security of the phone.

 The Linux distros for phones in their current state are quite unstable and more difficult to use.
 On top of this, Linux phones have much lower hardware security, as well as weaker security restrictions for apps compared to what Android-based operating systems have.